Best known for its beautiful landscapes and the Hudson River, the Hudson Valley is so much more than apple trees, the majestic river and mountains.

 Follow these tips and you will make your visit both memorable and everything you had hoped for.

-The following tips are essential when planning to visit the Hudson Valley, especially since these tips are coming from yours truly: a Hudson Valley Native and Resident!
+The following tips are essential when planning your Hudson Valley NY outing, especially since these tips are coming from yours truly: a Hudson Valley Native and Resident!
+Hudson Valley Tourism is my passion.

-Tip #1: Flying to visit the Hudson Valley
+Tip #1: Flying to the Hudson Valley Region

 If you’re not from the immediate area, there are several major airports that can get you in and out of the Hudson Valley with minimal hassle.
 The airport you choose is dependent on where you plan on staying for the majority of your visit and your budget.